gradle/gradle/design-docs/gradle-3.0.md

 - Remove reflective code from `TestNGTestClassProcessor` and properties from `TestNGSpec`
 - Remove test coverage and samples

+## Fix the delegate and parameter for named container configuration closure

+Currently, a `ConfigureDelegate` instances is made visible to the closure as its parameter (eg `it`) and its delegate.
+This is not the case for other configuration closures.

+## Test output directories

+The current defaults for the outputs of tasks of type `Test` conflict with each other:

+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for any other `Test` task.
+* Change the default TestNG output directory.

 # Candidates for Gradle 3.0 and later

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.